aistra0528/Hail/README_EN.md

 - `IPackageManager.setApplicationEnabledSetting` to disable apps.

-- `IPackageManager.setApplicationHiddenSettingAsUser` to hide apps.
+- `IPackageManager.setApplicationHiddenSettingAsUser` to hide apps. (root may be required)

 - `IPackageManager.setPackagesSuspendedAsUser` to suspend apps.
-(Android 7.0+)

 ## Revert